rdamazio/efis-editor/README.md

 * Checklists:
   * EFIS file formats coming soon

+## File storage

+For now, this is a standalone web app that doesn't talk to any servers.
+To accomplish this, files are stored on your browser's local storage.
+This does mean that if you lose your device or clear your browser's data, they will be lost - so download your files and keep a copy safe.

 ## Contributing

 We welcome outside contributions, and there's plenty of things to do, so